 Students will also help collect current documents (Annual Security Reports, Sexual Misconduct Policies, and Student Handbooks) to understand how universities and colleges are responding to this ambiguous and contentious policy environment .

 The major goal for Fall 2019 is to code the adjudication processes at approximately 400 schools.
 You will receive links to surveys directing you to read campus policy documents and take the survey using the school’s document to answer questions.
 You will be coding a school with another team member.
 Every week, you should use your lab hours to read and code your schools.
 Weekly, everyone will attend a research team meeting to compare responses with their partner and validate a clean line of data.
 Our research team is using Qualtrics to document university adjudication processes.
 Qualtrics is a private research software company through which we have designed surveys specific to our project.
 Undergraduate students are responsible for completing surveys for each school as accurately, thoroughly, and efficiently as possible.

 Each Qualtrics survey is designed to guide you through a search process for a given school.
 It includes detailed instructions on how to find and code data.
 The weekly research team meeting is mandatory.

 - Respond to email within 24 hours.

-- When in doubt about how to code something, ask your graduate student supervisor.
+- When in doubt about how to code something, post your question to Slack and bring it up at the research team meeting.
 There will be many cases where things are confusing.
 The research team may struggle to figure out how to resolve your question.
 We will be trying to improve the project design over the course of the semester.
 Your questions, confusions, suggestions, and feedback are critical to this process.

 - Let your supervisor know about any problems that come up during the semester integrating this research project with the rest of your life (e.g. illnesses, job interviews, etc.).